 A real estate agent can sometimes take three to six months to find you a buyer and close.
 If for some reason that buyer cannot get financing or close on the property, you might be left in a real bind with a looming foreclosure on your hands.

 The three to six months that a real estate agent may take to find a buyer could be longer than you can afford.
 That’s because once your lender has set a date for the foreclosure, it will foreclose on that date, regardless of whether your buyer needs more time.
-In many situations, investors like me can pay cash and can close within ten days.
-As active buyers, we have a reserve of cash ready to offer homeowners who are looking for a solution to their foreclosure problem.
+In many situations, investors like me along with my associates can pay cash and can close within ten days.
+As active buyers, we have access to a reserve of cash ready to offer homeowners who are looking for a solution to their foreclosure problem.